tkbadamdorj/simple-gpu-scheduler/README.md

 ```

 ### Usage:

 ```
+--grid_search
---grid_search: set this flag to do grid search
+    set this flag to do grid search

+--num_random
---num_random: number of random sets of hyperparameters to pick if not doing grid search
+    number of random sets of hyperparameters to pick if not doing grid search

+--train_file_path
---train_file_path: path to main training file
+    path to main training file

+--virtual_env_dir
---virtual_env_dir: can set directory of a virtual environment that will activate before the train.py is called
+    can set directory of a virtual environment that will activate before the train.py is called

+--leave_num_gpus
---leave_num_gpus: number of GPUs to leave free.
+    number of GPUs to leave free.
 Useful if workstation is shared

+--memory_threshold
---memory_threshold: GPU that uses less than memory_threshold in MB is considered `not in use`
+    GPU that uses less than memory_threshold in MB is considered not in use

+--pick_last_free_gpu
---pick_last_free_gpu: if flag is set, uses last free GPU if there is only one GPU free
+    if flag is set, uses last free GPU if there is only one GPU free

+--log_dir
---log_dir: where to store model logs
+    where to store model logs
 ```

 You can also look at the training file in `demo_train.py`